jaeyk/covid19antiasian/README.md

 # Twitter Analysis on COVID-19 and Anti-Asian Climate

-This large-scale Twitter data analysis is part of the project that investigates the relationship between COVID-19 and anti-Asian climate.
-The other part of the project is based on the survey data.
+This analysis traces how COVID-19 shaped anti-Asian climate, drawing on more than 1 million US-located Tweets created between January and June 2002.
+The other part of the project is based on the multi-racial survey data.
 This is a joint work with Nathan Chan (UCI) and [Vivien Leung](https://sites.google.com/view/vivienleung/home) (UCLA).
 The paper version will be presented at the 2020 American Political Science Association annual meeting.

+The objective of this article is to document the data collection, analysis, and visualization process for my future self, co-authors, and other researchers.
+In the research process, I also developed an R package, called [tidytweetjson](https://github.com/jaeyk/tidytweetjson), that could be useful to social scientists interested in using social media data for their own research.
+The entire research process is computationally reproducible.
+I automated parts that could be automatable by writing functions and putting some of these functions as a package.

+## Data collection

+## Descriptive analysis

+## Topic modeling

+### Base

+### Dynamic

+## Conclusions

 ## Workflow
 1. Download and unzip [the large-scale COVID-19 Twitter chatter dataset](https://zenodo.org/record/3902855#.XvZFBXVKhEZ), created by [Panacealab](http://www.panacealab.org/) (v.15) and remove all extracted files except the English Twitter data (2.3 GB).